pauplestudios/starcat-review/README.txt

 ## Features

+* Change the default WooCommerce reviews with custom settings
+* Ratings can have multi-rating criteria
 * Gives you an author review system for review posts
 * Can enable user review and rating for post or pages
-* Change the default WooCommerce reviews
-* Review Schema for Google Rich Snippets
-* Ratings can have multi-rating criteria
 * Admin can reply to user review
 * Users can upvote reviews
 * Review section can have a inline search bar